Dexter01990/MovieBooking/README.md

 2. **See all theaters showing a movie**
    - Ask you to enter the movie name and displays a list of theaters showing the movie.
 3. **See available seats for a selected theater & movie**
-   - Prompts you to enter the theater name and displays a list of available seats in the theater.
+   - Prompts you to enter Movie name and the Theater name and displays a list of available seats in the theater.
 4. **Book one or more seats**
-   - Ask you to enter the theater name and the number of seats to book.
+   - Ask you to enter the Movie name,theater name and the number of seats to book.
    - Then prompts you to enter the seat numbers.
    - If the seat numbers are valid and available, books the seats and confirms the booking.
    - If any seat number is invalid or unavailable, notifies you with an error message.